Research Degrees in the Faculty of Science, Engineering and Computing

 - PhD Part-time - 6 years (with optional additional 1 year writing up)

-To apply for all of our research degrees you should have a good honours degree in a relevant area.
-For consideration for a PhD, a Master's degree and some research experience would be beneficial
+To apply for all of our research degrees you should have a first or upper second class honours degree in a relevant area.
+For consideration for a PhD, a Master's degree and some research experience would be beneficial.

 We take great care to ensure that you're well supported with appropriately experienced, specialist supervisors.
 Your supervisory team will consist of:

-- Director of Studies (DoS) - who has subject expertise relevant to your research project, and who will be your principal tutor over the course of your studies.
-You will be expected to meet with your DoS at regular intervals.
+- First Supervisor (FS) - who has subject expertise relevant to your research project, and who will be your principal tutor over the course of your studies.
+You will be expected to meet with your First Supervisor at regular intervals.
 At each tutorial you should agree on a goal for you to meet, or a task to complete, by the time of the next supervision meeting.
 This will measure your progress through the project step by step.

 - Third supervisor - if your project is inter-disciplinary, or needs further specialist support, you may have a third supervisor who may be external to Kingston University.